elfhosted/elfhosted.com/docs/app/rdtclient.md

 ---
-title: Elf Hosted RDTClient 🧝 from $0.10/day
+title: Elf Hosted RDTClient 🧝
 slug: rdtclient
 description: A web interface to manage your torrents on Real-Debrid, AllDebrid or Premiumize
 upstream: https://github.com/rogerfar/rdt-client